FreeClimbAPI/Java-Update-A-Queue-Tutorial/README.md

    | ACCOUNT_ID   | Account ID which can be found under [API Keys](https://www.persephony.com/dashboard/portal/account/authentication) in Dashboard           |
    | AUTH_TOKEN   | Authentication Token which can be found under [API Keys](https://www.persephony.com/dashboard/portal/account/authentication) in Dashboard |

-2. Provide a value for the variable `queueId` which is a queue Id in updateAQueue.js.
+2. Provide a value for the variable `queueId` which is a queue Id in UpdateAQueue.java.
 You can learn more about queues [here](https://docs.persephony.com/reference/call-queues)

 ## Building and Runnning the Tutorial